Meet the Student Success Steering Team

 The colleges and vice presidential units have identified retention champions to work closely with the Student Success Steering Team.

-Sandie Crawford, Summit College
+Sandie Crawford, College of Applied Science and Technology

 Sue Hanlon, College of Business Administration

 Dee Dee Pitts, College of Applied Science and Technology